madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 ![]({{ site.url }}/img/broken-signal-variance.png){: .center-{{ site.url }}/img }

-Finally, the variance of the binned model is also significantly worse than the other methods, while the two spline methodologies are equivalent.
+Finally, the variance of the binned model is also significantly worse in terms of varaince than the other methods, while the two spline methodologies are equivalent.

 ## Conclusions

 In this post we have compared four different approaches to capturing general non-linear behaviour in regression.

+### Polynomial Regression

+The major problem with polynomial regression is its instability once a moderate number of estimated parameters is reached.
+Polynomial regressions as *highly* sensitive to the noise in our data, and in every example were seen to eventually overfit violently; this feature was not seen in any of the other methods we surveyed.

+The polynomial regression also does not accumulate variance uniformly throughout the support of the data.
+We saw that polynomial fits become highly unstable near the boundaries of the available data.
+This can be a serious issue in higher dimensional situations (though we did not explore this), where the curse of dimensionality tells us that the *majority* of our data will lie close to the boundary.

 ### Binning